tweag/OpenFGA_tutorial/exercises/exercise2_list_accessible_documents.md

 ## Problem Statement

-In this exercise, you'll learn how to determine all documents that a specific user has access to.
+Determine all documents that a specific user has access to.

 This builds on [list-objects](https://openfga.dev/api/service#/Relationship%20Queries/ListObjects) API.

 > The List Objects API allows you to retrieve all objects of a specified type that a user has a given relationship with.
 This can be used in scenarios like displaying all documents a user can read or listing resources a user can manage.